 When the mast is vertical, I reconnect the forestay and forward lower shrouds using quick release levers.
 The mast is back in tune and requires no further adjustment.
 I disconnect the boom from the system and attach it in its normal place between the mast slide and the topping lift or backstay pendant.
 I disconnect the main sheet and attach it to the traveler car.
 All I need to put away are the two accessory cords.

-I use this method when it’s windy, I’m setting up in a unlevel area, or on the water and its choppy.
+I use this method when it’s windy, when I’m setting up in a unlevel area, or on the water when its choppy.
 Here’s a video showing the entire process completed in about 4 and a half leisurely minutes.